Dimension-free Relaxation Times of Informed MCMC Samplers on Discrete Spaces: Introduction

 Approximating probability distributions with unknown normalizing constants is a ubiquitous challenge in data science.
 In Bayesian statistics, the posterior probability distribution can be obtained through the Bayes rule, but without conjugacy, calculating its normalizing constant is a formidable challenge.
 In such scenarios, Markov chain Monte Carlo (MCMC) methods are commonly employed to simulate a Markov chain whose stationary distribution coincides with the target distribution.
 The convergence assessment of MCMC methods usually relies on an empirical diagnosis of Markov chain samples, such as effective sample size~\citep{robert1999monte, gong2016practical} and Gelman-Rubin statistic~\citep{gelman1992inference}, but the results can sometimes be misleading due to the intrinsic difficulty in detecting the non-convergence~\citep{cowles1996markov}.
-For this reason, there has been a growing recognition of the importance of taking into account algorithmic convergence when evaluating Bayesian statistical models.
-A widely used metric for assessing the convergence of MCMC methods is the mixing time, which indicates the number of iterations required for the sampler to get sufficiently close to the target posterior distribution in total variation distance.
+Meanwhile, theoretical analyses of the samplers’ convergence rates offer a complementary perspective: they not only illuminate how MCMC performance scales with the problem dimensionality but also guide the selection of suitable algorithms for complex or high-dimensional settings.
+A widely used metric for assessing the convergence is the mixing time, which indicates the number of iterations required for the MCMC sampler to get sufficiently close to the target posterior distribution in total variation distance.
 Most existing studies on the mixing of MCMC algorithms consider Euclidean spaces.
-In particular, a very rich theory for log-concave target distributions has been developed~\citep{Dwivedi2019log, durmus2019high, cheng2018underdamped, dalalyan2017theoretical, chewi2021optimal}, providing useful insights into the sampling complexity and guidance on the tuning of algorithm parameters.
+In particular, a very rich theory for Metropolis-Hastings (MH) algorithms with log-concave target distributions has been developed~\citep{Dwivedi2019log, durmus2019high, cheng2018underdamped, dalalyan2017theoretical, chewi2021optimal}, providing useful insights into the sampling complexity and guidance on the tuning of algorithm parameters.
 These results encompass a wide range of statistical models owing to the Bernstein-von Mises theorem~\citep{belloni2009computational, tang2022computational}, which suggests that the posterior distribution becomes approximately normal (and thus log-concave) as the sample size tends to infinity.
+For Gibbs sampling on continuous spaces, model-specific complexity bounds have been obtained for various Bayesian problems, including probit regression~\citep{qin2019convergence, qin2022wasserstein}, linear mixed models~\citep{jin2022dimension, yang2023complexity}, and general hierarchical models~\citep{ascolani2024dimension}.
 In contrast, the literature on the complexity of MCMC samplers for discrete statistical models is limited.
 Further, since every discrete space comes with its own combinatorial structure, researchers often choose to investigate each problem on a case-by-case basis rather than formulating a unified theory for arbitrary discrete spaces.
 Notable examples include variable selection~\citep{yang2016computational}, community detection~\citep{zhuo2021mixing}, structure learning~\citep{zhou2021complexity}, and classification and regression trees (CART)~\citep{kim2023mixing}.